 Some apricots are frozen whole for processing at a later time.
-Apricots are usually frozen as peeled halves; hence, if blanching or sulfuring has not been done, it is advisable to add ascorbic acid in the amount of 0.1% of weight of fruit to prevent browning.
-Sugar may also be added as a 40° Brix syrup or dry at a ratio of 3:1 or 4:1 of fruit to sugar.
+Apricots are usually frozen as peeled halves; hence, if blanching or sulfuring has not been done, it is advisable to add ascorbic acid.
+Add 0.1% of the weight of fruit to prevent browning.
+Sugar may also be added as a 40-degree Brix syrup or may be added dry at a ratio of 3:1 or 4:1 (fruit to sugar).
 If dry sugar is used, adequate time should be allowed for the sugar to extract juice from the fruit to form its own syrup prior to freezing.
 It should be noted that the riper the fruit the better the flavor and color, and the higher the drained weight of the processed product.
 Overripe fruit is too mushy and may lack wholeness.

 Apricots may be frozen in the package or before packaging on trays or wire mesh belts.
-Most of the apricots are packed in barrels or 30-lb.
+Most of the apricots are packed in barrels, or 30-lb.
 (13.6 kg) pails.
-To obtain good quality, these fruits should be frozen before packing.
+To ensure high quality, apricots should be frozen before packing.